Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 However efficient social media might be, it is just not enough when trying to sustain and develop a multilayered social cause.
 In that case, the right decision is to move your network to your own website where you decide on your approach.

-2. Build your own website.
+2. Build your own website

-If social media assists spreading your message, then your website assists sustaining it.
+If social media assists in spreading your message, then your website assists in sustaining it.
 Even though you might be able to reach thousands of people through Facebook, you still need that personal territory where you can organize and maintain all of the needed content for your supporters.

 One of the main benefits of having a website is the credibility that it gives to you.
 When building a community, especially in a social enterprise, you need to build an image of a trustworthy and reliable organization as you might need to collect donations for your cause.
-People are much more likely to donate and support causes that seem to come from a credible source.
-That’s why you need to have as much information about your vision as you can- include statistics, stories, testimonials and action plans so you can gain more awareness of the cause.
+People are much more likely to donate and support causes that seem to come from credible sources.
+That’s why you need to have as much information about your vision as you can- include statistics, stories, testimonials, and action plans so you can gain more awareness of the cause.

 We can see a framework like that, created on the website of the Danish non-profit organization, called Refunite.
 The organization helps refugees who have lost their families and loved ones search for them and reunite.
 Their means for making it happen are various touch points including http://www.refunite.org, SMS, helplines, and USSD.
 The technology is simple – refugees register their personal profiles that are kept on Refunite’s database and from then on, the information is accessible to refugee camps and aid agencies.
 All of it happens online – an area of human activity that is otherwise not accessible to most of the refugees.
-On their website, Refunite present their refugee platform where everyone can register for free.
+On their website, Refunite presents their refugee platform where everyone can register for free.
 Through a simple solution like this, the company helps and affects human lives to an incredible extent.
-All of it wouldn’t be possible without having their one web space for doing so.
+All of it wouldn’t be possible without having one web space for doing so.

 Refunite.org Refunite.org Sign Up

-3. Work with influencers.
-Find media coverage.
+3. Work with influencers and find media coverage

 After stating your cause on your own ground, it’s essential to find coverage and ambassadors of your enterprise wherever you can.
 Partnering with influencers offers reach, more global than anything else does.
 When supporting a cause, the first thing you need to do is to look for partisans who will become your very own warriors for that cause.
 Connecting with bloggers, celebrities and any other type of social influencers could be the turning point for your enterprise.
-In the case of supporting a certain social cause, you will most probably not need to offer anything in exchange to them.
+In the case of supporting a certain social cause, you will most probably not need to offer anything in exchange for them.
 So, when you focus on that type of collaboration, the information about your cause will reach the right people at the right time.

 Another great way of collaboration is the one with another organization.
 And this is the main difference between social entrepreneurship and business entrepreneurship.
 Here, there are no competitors – the same cause equals the same battle.
 That’s why collaborating with other enterprises is one of the most certain ways of achieving the goals.

 The last step is finding media coverage of your activity.
 However hard it might be to gain access to media and reporters, if you have completed the steps above, the cause is possible.
 After reaching influencers you will be able to grab the attention of the media as well.
 This is exactly what happened to the American restaurant chain and community, called The Kitchen.
-The chain’s main purpose is bringing real, local food from the farmers to the communities that can’t really afford fine dining.
-We could easily say that The Kitchen is lucky to have Kimbal Musk as their CEO.
+The chain’s main purpose is to bring real, local food from the farmers to the communities that can’t really afford fine dining.
+We could easily say that The Kitchen is lucky to have Kimbal Musk as its CEO.
 As he puts it, their belief is:

 „Twenty-first-century food is going to be real food.
 Real food is food that is truly nourishing for the consumer, the community, and the planet.“